schlegelp/nglscenes/README.md

 ### Overview

-At this point, `nglscenes` has three different types of "scenes":
+At this point, `nglscenes` has two different types of "scenes":

 1. Use a basic `Scene` to construct and manipulate neuroglancer states.
-2. A `StateScene` is a scene that works with a state server instead of encoding the JSON state into a long URL.
-3. If you want to work locally, you should use a `LocalScene` which starts a local neuroglancer server and then keeps the state between the browser and Python synced.
+2. Use a `LocalScene` to starts a local neuroglancer server which then keeps the state between the browser and Python synced.

 ### Examples